+I have read and I agree to abide by these guidelines for responsible online behavior and use of District technology resources.
+I understand that violation of these provisions may result in suspension or revocation of access to the District's technology resources or other disciplinary action in accordance with the Student Code of Conduct.

+Student's signature: Date:

+Parent

-sponsible online behavior and use of District technology resources. in suspension or revocation of access to the District's technology the Student Code of Conduct.
-Student's signature: Date: I have read and understand the District's guidelines regard understand that under Texas law neither the District, its o liable for any claims or damages of any nature arising from or loss or damage to my students' personal technology de resources is not private and that the District will monitor in s technology resources, including District-approved online applications ding my student's use of the District's technology resources and perators, and any institutions with which it is affiliated can be held in my student' use of, or inability to use, these technology resources evice.
-I understand that my student's use of the District's technology my student's activity.
-I also understand that the District uses certain is to access student information, including assignments and grades, Parent's signature: Date:
+I have read and understand the District's guideline understand that under Texas law neither the Distriliable for any claims or damages of any nature arisi or loss or damage to my students' personal technoresources is not private and that the District will m District's technology resources, including District-approved online applications is regarding my student's use of the District's technology resources and ct, its operators, and any institutions with which it is affiliated can be helding from my student' use of, or inability to use, these technology resources alogy device.
+I understand that my student's use of the District's technology onitor my student's activity.
+I also understand that the District uses certain ividuals to access student information, including assignments and grades,

+Parent's signature: Date: